weserv/docs/faq/README.md

 websites, to prevent our service from being blocked by others.
 This filtering is handled by [OpenDNS domain tagging][opendns-domain-tagging].

-Furthermore, there is a request limit, which is 700 images per 3 minutes, after which the IP-address will be blocked for 1 hour.
+Furthermore, there is a request limit per visitor IP for uncached requests, which is 700 images per 3 minutes, after which the IP-address will be blocked for 1 hour.

 We are not a fan of filtering or limitations, but even more so, we are not a fan of being filtered.
 It is always possible to use our open source code, without filtering and limitations, on your own server.